-A Dialectical Journal is one of my favorite tools for novel study, an active reading strategy.
+A Dialectical Journal is one of my favorite tools for novel study, an active reading strategy for all learners.
 Readers are instructed to select a portion of a passage from a text, commenting or responding with a discussion about the passage’s significance.
 Dialectical Journals are presented in a “T-Chart” format, with text evidence and page number on the left and responses on the right side of the page.
 Assign 1 or more entries per chapter, and lead students to search for passages that reflect the literary elements.
 Distribute this Dialectical Journal Rubric – teachatx at the beginning of the assignment to encourage self-analysis and purposeful selection of passages.
 Keep More Ideas For Novels Than You’ll Ever Use In a School Year handy for “any time” reading activities.

 Allusions & Archetypes: